Urban migration, sprawl & tourism - is it sustainable?

 Urban growth related challenges

-In 2014, 30% of the urban population in developing regions lived in slums.
-In sub-Saharan Africa, it was 55% – the highest of any region.
+30% of the urban population in developing regions lives in slums.
+In sub-Saharan Africa, it was 56% – the highest of any region.
 In Ethiopia, Malawi and Uganda, three of the world's most rural countries, over 90% of the urban population live in slums.
-By 2030, over 2 billion people in the world will be living in slums.
-(UN)
+By 2030, over 2 billion people in the world will be living in slums (UN).

 These areas have high rates of unsanitary conditions, malnutrition, disease and lack basic health care and are often also in energy poverty.
 Unplanned urban sprawl is associated with increased per capita emissions of carbon dioxide and hazardous pollution, major risks to health.
-In 2014, about half the urban population worldwide was exposed to air pollution levels at least 2.5 times above the safety standard set by the World Health Organization (WHO).
+As of 2016, 90% of urban dwellers have been breathing unsafe air, resulting in 4.2 million deaths due to ambient air pollution.
+More than half of the global urban population were exposed to air pollution levels at least 2.5 times higher than the safety standard set by the World Health Organization (WHO).

 Making cities safe and sustainable means ensuring access to safe and affordable housing, and upgrading settlements’ conditions, including water and sanitation, energy, infrastructure, investing in public transport, creating green public spaces, and improving urban planning and management to be participatory and inclusive.

 For this reason, Goal 11 of the UN 17 Global Goals of the 2030 Agenda for Sustainable Development is:

 SDG #11 "Make cities and human settlements inclusive, safe, resilient and sustainable.”

 A city that is not good for its citizens is not good for tourists.

 The ‘Cape Town Declaration on Responsible Tourism’ (Fabricius and Goodwin, 2002) defined it as,